Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 hello       !scr "hello world!"     ; our string to display
 ```

 Ahh, the classic "hello world!".
-Don't you hate it as much I do?
+Don't you hate it as much as I do?
 I would have loved to use a different text, but I'm pretty sure it's required by law to _always_ include this in _any_ tutorial.
 Glad we got this out of our way now.
 Our trusty breadbin would set the border and background colors to black and then write the text at the top left of the screen.

 ![c64 with letter](/assets/img/blog/c64-hello-world.png)